-If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction ControlTM system off.
-This may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.
+If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction Control system off by pressing the switch on the instrument panel.
+Switching the Traction Control system off may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.